 Also, these names can be easily adapted into English or certain other foreign languages.
 These names are not of Lithuanian origin, e.g. Matas is “a God’s gift” in Hebrew and Kristina stands for “follower of Christ” and originates in Scandinavia.
 One of the most popular boy names in the USA has been Jacob, while the Lithuanian version of it, Jokūbas, is also widely used in Lithuania for the last couple of years.
 Such common Lithuanian names as Mija and Benas are also often used in Germany (Mia and Ben).

 Some Lithuanized German names are used in modern Lithuania as well.
 The reason behind it is the fact that German names were common in the region of Lithuania minor (part of East Prussia).
-Among those names these days are Vilius (Wilhelm in German), Grėtė or Greta (Gretchen), Lukas (Lucas), Laura (Laura).
+Those names include Vilius (Wilhelm in German), Grėtė or Greta (Gretchen), Lukas (Lucas), Laura (Laura).

 When it comes to the circle of relatives or close friends, it is not unusual to use diminutives where it is possible to create one by adding a suffix.
 For example, Kristina can be turned into Kristė, Kęstutis into Kęstas, Gediminas into Gedas, Jurgita - Jurga.

-Depending on the level of social distance, lithuanians pay great attention to addressing people in the correct way.
+Lithuanians place great importance on addressing people correctly, depending on the level of social closeness.
 Also, diminutives are not restricted to names and can also be used with numerous subjects or abstract entities.

 Other currently popular names of Lithuanian origin are Aistė, Auksė, Goda, Miglė, Skaistė, Aurimas, Giedrius, Mantvydas, Naglis, Žygimantas and they always make it into the top of the most common names.
 Most of the popular names can have diminutives created from them.